About

 2 min read

-This article is part of our ongoing series on the cost of care and hourly care.
+This article is part of our ongoing series on the cost of care and hourly care, so do check those out for a detailed understanding of the cost of care in the UK.

 Bear in mind costs can double for challenging patients and can fall by up to a third for longer visits.
 For a more accurate estimate, you can check PrimeCarers’ live rate report or use our cost of care calculator.